keebinle22/dnd/README.md

 - [ ] Add character's About Me
 - [ ] Add spells
 - [ ] Add different class and race types
-- [ x ] Determine if updating skills should occur in frontend or backend
+- [x] Determine if updating skills should occur in frontend or backend